fermano/spring-batch-remote-chunking/README.md

 reader = A
 processor = PassThroughItemProcessor
 writer = chunk-writer, publishing ChunkRequests to slaves
 ```
 Mentioned chunk-writer delegates into "**masterChunkRequests**" channel.
-If subscriber of that channel "masterJMSRequests" is invoked, request is send to slaves via JMS, if substriber "masterServiceActivator" is invoked, request is send to master and it's processed via your **local version** of your step.
+If subscriber of that channel "masterJMSRequests" is invoked, request is send to slaves via JMS, if subscriber "masterServiceActivator" is invoked, request is send to master and it's processed via your **local version** of your step.
 And that's it!

 Guys, you won't find better description on the internet, because people just posts remote chunking examples, but no one was actually able to explain it in detail.
 I hope you found in my description everything you needed.